okocraft/PWeatherRiptideCanceler/README.md

 # PWeatherRiptideCanceler
-A plugin that disables riptide enchantment when player client side weather is storm (using Essentials /pweather command).
+A plugin that disables riptide enchantment when only player client side weather is storm (using Essentials /pweather command).

-Tested minecraft version: 1.19.2
+To cancel riptide movement, a trident in player hand will be dropped.

-Requires ProtocolLib!
+Tested minecraft version: 1.19.3